Kailayar Sellanainar Sivakumaran: Career

 Sivakumaran began his career as a journalist in 1960 working for a trade journal, Industry, now defunct.

 From 1961 to 1969 he was a translator of Tamil for the Local Government Service Commission (LGSC).
 In 1966, he was selected as a relief announcer in Tamil for the Commercial Service of the Sri Lanka Broadcasting Corporation SLBC (then known as Radio Ceylon) and news reader in Tamil and English.
 In April 1969 he joined the SLBC in a permanent capacity as a Tamil translator in the News Division.
 He was later appointed as an Assistant Editor and subsequently held the post of Duty Editor of the Tamil News Division of the SLBC.
 He served in this capacity until October 1979.
 Afterwards he joined the United States Information Service, now known as United States Information Agency (USIA), Colombo handling work in English as an assistant to the Information Officer.

 As a writer both in English and Tamil media, he has published more than 30 books in Tamil and two books in English.

-He has worked as a Journalist in "The Island" and "Daily News" - English language daily newspapers published from Colombo.
+He worked as a journalist in "The Island" and "Daily News" - English language daily newspapers published from Colombo.
 He had worked as a senior journalist for "Virakesari: and Navamani" in the Tamil language.